f-keys/Windows-Active-Directory-Hacking/README.md

 2. SMB Relay attacks

-instead of capturing the hash with the responder tool, we can relay the hash via smb and gain access to a machine
+Requirement for SMB relay attack to occur

-Requirement for SMB relay attack to occur smb signing disable or not enforced on the target
+SMB signing is not enforced on the target machine (unsigned SMB makes relaying possible).

-The relayed user credential must be an admin
+The relayed account must have sufficient privileges on the target (e.g., an administrator) — otherwise the attacker’s access will be limited.

 from the responder setting (/etc/responder/Responder.conf), switch off SMB and HTTP flag then run the command Sudo responder -I eth0 -ldwPv - (what does this command do)